Indo-Guyanese: Literature

 Indo-Guyanese literature includes novels, poetry, plays and other forms written by people born or strongly affiliated with Guyana, who are descendants of indentured Indian servants.
 As a former British colony, English language and style had an enduring impact on the writings from Guyana, which are done in English language and utilizing Guyanese Creole.
-Notable writers include Joseph Ruhomon and Shana Yardan.
+Notable writers include Joseph Ruhomon, Gaiutra Bahadur, Mahadai Das, Rajkumari Singh, and Shana Yardan.

 Return to India

 After India gained its independence in 1947, many labourers of Indian origin in British Guiana and other Caribbean colonies like Trinidad and Tobago and Jamaica wanted to return to India.
 In particular, some returned for religious reasons, including the spiritual importance of the Ganges River and other Hindu pilgrimage sites.
 Among the returnees were people who had lived in the Caribbean for over 60 years, with family and grandchildren born abroad.
 Of these countries, only British Guiana chartered a ship for the returnees.

 The Indo-Guyanese who remained in India settled in villages and in cities like Prayagraj, Varanasi, Lucknow, Kanpur, Basti, Gorakhpur, Azamgarh, Ballia, Chhapra, Faizabad, Patna, Chennai, Visakhapatnam, and Kolkata.